-Wilson Vukelich LLP ("WV" or the "firm") is committed to protecting the privacy rights of its clients and employees, as well as others with whom the firm deals.
-This commitment extends beyond our professional obligations and our compliance requirements in respect of the Personal Information Protection and Electronic Documents Act (Canada) ("PIPEDA"), the latter of which will be required of us as of January 1, 2004.
+Wilson Vukelich LLP and TCBL Services Inc. (collectively “WV” or the “firm”) is committed to protecting the privacy rights of its clients and employees, as well as others with whom the firm deals.
+This commitment extends beyond our professional obligations and our compliance requirements under applicable law.
 The relationships between a law firm and its various stakeholders are based on trust.
-WV understands the importance of this trust and how it is embodied in the ways in which we protect sensitive personal information that we receive in the course of carrying on our business.
+WV understands the importance of this trust and how it is embodied in the ways in which we protect personal information that we receive in the course of carrying on our business.

 WV does not use an individual's Social Insurance Number as a means of identifying or organizing the information held by the firm in respect of such individual.

-WV respects the privacy of its clients and employees and will protect that privacy as vigorously as possible.
-WV stores personal information in electronic and physical files that are secure and to which access is restricted.
-Other measures include, without limitation, physical premises that are monitored by security 24 hours a day, 7 days a week, password-protected computers and the use of technology safeguards, such as firewalls, encryption and intrusion detection, to prevent hacking or unauthorized computer access.
+Where does WV Store Personal Information?: WV stores personal information in electronic and physical files, located either at our offices or at the offices of our service providers, that are secure and to which access is restricted.
+WV’s security measures include, without limitation, physical premises that are monitored by security 24 hours a day, 7 days a week, password-protected computers and the use of technology safeguards, such as firewalls, encryption and intrusion detection, to prevent hacking or unauthorized computer access.
 Unfortunately, no data transmission over the Internet or by electronic mail can be guaranteed to be 100% secure.
-As a result, WV cannot ensure or warrant the security of any information transmitted to us electronically.
+As a result, WV cannot ensure or warrant the security of any information transmitted electronically.

-At the written request of an individual to WV's privacy compliance officer, he or she may view or edit their personal information as collected by WV.
+At the written request of an individual to WV's privacy compliance officer, such individual may view or edit their personal information as collected by WV.
 WV will inform such individual of what personal information WV has about them, what it is being used for and, in cases where it has been disclosed, to whom it has been disclosed.
 The right of access to personal information is not absolute, and access may be denied in one or more of the following circumstances:

-If access to personal information is denied, WV shall explain the reason(s) behind such refusal to the client or employee, as applicable.
+If access to personal information is denied, WV shall explain the reason(s) behind such refusal to the individual, as applicable.

 Wherever it is legal and practicable to do so, WV may be able to deal with general inquiries without disclosing personal information.
 The Proceeds of Crime (Money Laundering) and Terrorist Financing Act (Canada) requires WV to confirm the identity of all new clients and may require disclosure of information in respect of certain large cash transactions.